PacificBiosciences/HiFi-16S-workflow/README.md

 path of the FASTQ in `test_samples.tsv` to point to the correct location of the test dataset.

-After installing Nextflow 22, run the following command to see the options for the pipeline:
+After cloning the repository, run the following command in the cloned folder to see the options for the pipeline:

 ```
 nextflow run main.nf --help